shambhavisivan/cs-ui-components/cs-ui-demo/src/Accessibility.md

   * AA (mid-range)
   * AAA (highest)

-* Salesforce and Cloudsense are aiming to meet conformance level of AA
+* Salesforce and CloudSense are aiming to meet conformance level of AA.

 * There are:
   * 30 Level A Success Criteria